|

 attempt to re-use the "dregs" would probably result in serious

-bacterial contamination and a product which does not resemble beer as
+bacterial contamination and a product which does not resemble

 we know it.